 It’s scary to notice something different about your baby or child.
-Maybe your baby doesn't make eye contact or is overly afraid of strangers.
-Maybe your baby isn't sitting up, crawling, or walking as early as other children.
+Maybe they don’t make eye contact or seem extra afraid of strangers.
+Maybe your baby isn't sitting up, crawling or walking as early as other children you see.
 Or maybe they aren't speaking as early.
 Something’s nagging at you, but you just can’t put your finger on it.

 No one wants to believe that something might be going on with their child.
-Just thinking that your child might be different from others is enough to send your heart racing.
+Just thinking about it is enough to send your heart racing.

-One of our most common, and at times helpful, parenting tools is denial.
-We often want to believe that something isn't serious, and denial can give us the space and time to get ourselves ready to face things.
+For parents, denial is a common and sometimes helpful tool.
+We often want to believe something isn't serious, and denial can give us the space and time to get ready to face it.

-But if you’re on this page, chances are that you’re probably ready to move beyond denial and find out what is going on.
+But if you’re reading this, chances are that you’re probably ready to move beyond denial and find out what is going on.

 It may be hard to get support at first.
-Your friends, family, or even your doctor might tell you that “all children are different,” leaving you feeling alone in your worries.
-But you need to trust your gut instinct.
+Your friends, family or even your doctor might tell you that “all children are different,” leaving you feeling alone in your worries.
+But trust your gut instinct and don’t give up.
 You know your child better than anyone else.
-So don’t give up.

-If you suspect something is different, it’s important to do 2 things:
+If you suspect something is different, it’s important to do two things:

-Many times, getting your child into care early can help them have a much easier time as they grow older.
-So, take a deep breath, call your child’s doctor, and give yourself a high five for being ready to move forward.
+Many times, getting your child into care early can help them have a much easier time in life.
+So, take a deep breath, call your child’s doctor and give yourself a high five for moving forward.

 Each child hits their milestones at a different rate.
-For example, a typically developing child should start walking anywhere between 9 and 18 months of age.
-If your child is running late on a single milestone, it might not be a big deal, but it’s still worth checking out.
+For example, a typically developing child should start walking anywhere between 9 and 18 months old.
+If your child is running late on one milestone, it might not be a big deal, but it’s still worth checking out.